DomDomHaas/ColorPalette/README.md

 - PaletteData.cs
 - Palette.cs
 - at least the PaletteInspector.cs from the Editor folder (it has to be put into a "Editor" folder)
-- All files of the folder **JSONPersistent** (it's actually another Tool for saving things to a txt-file)
+- All files of the folder **JSONPersistency** (it's actually another Tool for saving things to a txt-file)

 Then add the Palette.cs on a gameobject and start creating your palette.
 Make sure to click on the **Save-Button** once you're finished!